TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

     .. method:: extend(iterable)

-        Extend the right side of the deque by appending elements from the iterable argument.
+        Extend the right side of the deque by appending elements kutoka the iterable argument.

     .. method:: extendleft(iterable)

-        Extend the left side of the deque by appending elements from *iterable*.
+        Extend the left side of the deque by appending elements kutoka *iterable*.
         Note, the series of left appends results in reversing the order of elements in the iterable argument.